 1. Park the machine on a level surface.
-2. Disengage the blade control (PTO) lever and set the parking brakes.
-3. Stop the engine and wait for all moving parts to stop before leaving the operating position.
-4. Clean around the oil dipstick (Fig. 27) so that dirt cannot fall into the filler hole and damage the engine.
+2. Disengage the PTO, turn the ignition key to off, and remove the key.
+3. Wait for all moving parts to stop before leaving the operating position and then chock or block tires.
+4. Clean around the oil dipstick (Fig. 29) so that dirt cannot fall into the filler hole and damage the engine.

-1. Oil dipstick
+1. Oil dipstick 2.
+Filler tube

-2. Metal end

-3. Filler tube

-5. Unscrew the oil dipstick and wipe the metal end clean (Fig. 27).
-6. Slide the oil dipstick fully into the filler tube, but do not thread it onto the tube (Fig. 27).
+5. Unscrew the oil dipstick and wipe the end clean (Fig. 29).
+6. Slide the oil dipstick fully into the filler tube, but do not thread onto tube (Fig. 29).
 7. Pull the dipstick out and look at the metal end.
 If the oil level is low, slowly pour only enough oil into the filler tube to raise the level to the Full mark.